Need a special offer?Find out if your project fits.

 As a result, a new flexmonster command will be available in the console.
 Learn more about Flexmonster CLI.

 Step 2.
-Install Flexmonster Pivot
+Get Flexmonster Pivot

 flexmonster add vue-flexmonster